DLXPlugins/simple-comment-editing/readme.txt

 Contributors: ronalfy
 Tags: comment editing, comments,edit comments, edit, comment, Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 2.7.4
+Stable tag: 2.8.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Supercharge your comment section and allow your users to edit their comments for a period of time.
+Your users make mistakes.
+Come to their rescue by allowing your users to edit their comments for a period of time.

 == Description ==